Categories

 Another thing is that the gun is 100% non-MIM (all small parts are from bar stock).

-Almost all the parts are interchangeable with other 1911s/2011s.
-About the only parts that are proprietary (by necessity) are the slide catch, the mag catch, and the beavertail, and those proprietary parts are necessary due to gun being built around Glock mags.
+Many of the parts are interchangeable with other 1911s/2011s.
+About the only parts that are proprietary (by necessity) are the slide catch, the mag catch, the safeties, and the beavertail.
+The proprietary parts are necessary because the gun’s design requires accommodating the Glock mags, as the mags are thicker than the normal 2011-style mags.

 Additionally, the grip module (yes, this is a 2011) is all-metal.
 The gun is heavy, which means that this gun will probably be a recoil sponge.